deepak-malhotra/fluentbit-sidecar/README.md

 # Fluent-Bit Sidecar for Kubernetes

-Run [Fluent-Bit](http://fluentbit.io/) as a sidecar to collect logs and output them to elasticsearch in a Kubernetes cluster.
+Run [Fluent-Bit](http://fluentbit.io/) as a sidecar to collect logs and output them to STDOUT in a Kubernetes cluster.
 Fluent-Bit is configured in this example to tail a named directory (for the example: /mnt/log/reference-logging.txt) and collect all logs from the file.

-This example includes a log generator app that runs with Fluent-Bit in one pod and writes logs to the named directory.
+This example creates a Pod with 2 containers.  app-container prints to a file and sidercar container captures the file data and streams it to stdout.
+The sider runs fluent-bit.

 ## Usage